Brent Durand offers his expertise in taking underwater photographs with the compact, easy-to-use SeaLife DC2000 camera.

 All camera lenses have a minimum distance at which they can focus (3.5” for the DC2000 in Macro Focus Mode).

-Rotate the mode dial to the fish icon.
-Next, press the Menu button and then the down arrow followed by OK to select the appropriate Underwater Scene Mode.
+Rotate the mode dial to the Underwater Scene mode (fish icon).
+Next, press the Menu button and then the down arrow followed by OK to select the appropriate Underwater Scene Mode according to your camera and lighting setup.

 When the subject appears too small in the frame, we move the camera closer to make the subject appear larger, half depressing the shutter again.